-We know that appraisal and positive feedback at work are a reliable method of keeping your colleagues and team members excited and enthusiastic.
+We know that appraisal and positive feedback at work are a reliable methods of keeping your colleagues and team members excited and enthusiastic.
 So it is paradoxical that accepting positive feedback can sometimes be really difficult.

 When our colleagues or managers compliment us on our work, we don’t always listen.
 In one ear and out the other.
 Sometimes we may even try to change the subject.
-And it’s very unlikely that we’ll absorb the compliment, praise or feedback – call it whatever you like – and we don’t realize what our colleagues think about us, what we are good at and how we work.
+And it’s very unlikely that we’ll absorb the compliment, praise or feedback – call it whatever you like – and we don’t realize what our colleagues think about us, what we are good at, and how we work.

 Accepting praise is a skill.